koenrane/KR-new-site/content/attainable-utility-preservation-empirical-results.md

     \text{Penalty}(s,a):= \int_\mathcal{R} |Q^*_R(s,a) - Q^*_R(s,\varnothing)| \text{ d}R.
     $$

-    This is provably lower bounded by how much $a$ is expected to change the agent's power compared to inaction; this helps justify our reasoning that the AU penalty is primarily controlled by power changes.
+    $ \text{Penalty}(s,a)$ is provably lower bounded by how much $a$ is expected to change the agent's power compared to inaction; this helps justify our reasoning that the AU penalty is primarily controlled by power changes.

-[^3]: There is one weird thing that's been pointed out, where stepwise inaction while driving a car leads to not-crashing being penalized at each time step.
+[^3]: Weirdly, stepwise inaction while driving a car leads to not-crashing being penalized at each time step.
 I think this is because you need to use an appropriate inaction rollout policy, not because stepwise itself is wrong.
 [^4]: Rereading [_World State is the Wrong Level of Abstraction for Impact_](/world-state-is-the-wrong-abstraction-for-impact) (while keeping in mind the AU landscape and the results of AUP) may be enlightening.
 [^5]: SafeLife is evidence that AUP allows interesting policies, which is (appropriately) a key worry about the formulation.